pzstar/easy-elementor-addons/readme.txt

 <p>20) <a href="https://demo.hashthemes.com/easy-elementor-addons/icon-list/" target="_blank">Icon List</a> - List down your contents with beautiful icons or png images.</p>

-<p>21) <a href="https://demo.hashthemes.com/easy-elementor-addons/image-accordion/" target="_blank">Image Accordion</a> - Images are displayed in a stacked layout that expands or collapses when clicked, showing or hiding additional images or content
+<p>21) <a href="https://demo.hashthemes.com/easy-elementor-addons/image-accordion/" target="_blank">Image Accordion</a> - Images are displayed in a stacked layout that expands or collapses when clicked, showing or hiding additional images or content</p>

 <p>22) <a href="https://demo.hashthemes.com/easy-elementor-addons/image-comparison/" target="_blank">Image Comparison</a> - To showcase the images before and after editing the images.</p>